johannahaha/stories_about_algorithm_ethics/Readme.md

 ## Presentation:

-pdf file in this folder and in my repo
+pdf file in this folder and in my repo in /presentation

 ## Link to My Repo:

 [https://github.com/johannahaha/stories_about_algorithm_ethics](https://github.com/johannahaha/stories_about_algorithm_ethics)

-The code is in algorithmic_bias_webpage, this is also the subfolder that is deployed to netlify.
+The code is in /algorithmic_bias_webpage, this is also the subfolder that is deployed to netlify.

 To run the development version locally: download my repo and execute those commands and open localhost:8080